brijeshrchauhan/process_monitor/README.md

 ./restore_monitor.sh --backup_file=/path/to/backup/backup.sql --progress_interval=5 --backup_type=mysqldump
 Progress: [1119 MiB] [========================================                                        ] 50.06%  [11.27 MiB/s]  ETA: 00:10:26
 ```
 In this example output, the script restore_monitor.sh is executed with the provided parameters.
 The script displays real-time progress information of a mysqldump restoration process.
 The progress bar indicates that 1119 MB of data is restored, 50.06% of the restoration is completed, with a current speed of 11.27 MiB/s.
 The estimated time of completion (ETA) is 00:10:26 (HH:MM:SS).

+## Note

+The estimated time to restore (ETA) provided here, is assumed to be a consistent restore speed.
+However, it's important to note that the actual restore speed can vary due to a multitude of factors.
+Factors such as system load, disk I/O contention, network congestion, disk caching, and other variables can influence the restore speed.

+As a result, the ETA presented should be considered as a rough estimate and not an exact prediction.
+The actual time taken to complete the restore process may be longer or shorter than the calculated ETA.
+It's recommended to use the calculated ETA as a general guideline while keeping in mind the potential variability in restore speed due to these factors.